 I, Tituba, Black Witch of Salem by Maryse Condé

-One of the books about the Salem Witch Trials on my TBR list is I, Tituba, Black Witch of Salem.
+If you are looking for translated books about the Salem Witch Trials try I, Tituba, Black Witch of Salem.
 Translated from French by Richard Philcox, this Salem book tells the story of Tituba, a West African slave.

 Discover a little more behind the Salem Witch Trials too, including issues of sexism and racism.